-- Future Growth Areas adjacent to the City boundary that identify areas for future urban residential and industrial/commercial development; - Land use areas in which country residential, industrial, and recreational development opportunities are provided; and - Environmentally sensitive lands.
+- Future Growth Areas (FGAs) adjacent to the City boundary that identify areas for future urban residential and industrial/commercial development; - Land use areas beyond the FGAs in which country residential, industrial, and recreational development opportunities are provided; and - Environmentally sensitive lands.

-2.1 Goals and Guiding Principles
+Goals and Guiding Principles 2.2

-Regional policy frameworks that promote a coordinated and collaborative approach to land use planning and growth management, economic development and infrastructure development are not only a legislative requirement but an opportunity to identify shared needs, common goals, and coordinate future action.
-Although the Cold Lake area is currently in the midst of low economic growth that reduces immediate growth pressures, there is a continued need to plan for long-term growth opportunities and challenges.
+Regional policy frameworks that promote a coordinated and collaborative approach to land use planning and growth management, economic development and infrastructure development are not only a legislative requirement but an opportunity to identify shared needs, common goals, and coordinate future action in response to anticipated growth pressures.